Khrystofor03/VisComm/vinci-reloaded-2026/Design Notes 4 lab/2-audience-Goal.md

 ## Primary audience

-* Students, instructors, and the jury of the Vinci RELOADED Summer School 2026.
+* Students, instructors, and the expert jury of the Vinci RELOADED Summer School 2026.

 ---